Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

     }
     ```

-## Adding a critical service using craycli
+## Adding a critical service using Cray CLI

 * Create a new JSON file with critical services configuration: